Conditions Anterior knee pain (patellofemoral pain syndrome)

 Treatment can take time but it is important to actively participate in the process.

-People who have to stop doing their usual sport for longer may be able to temporarily try a different sport that does not cause pain.
+People who have to stop doing their preferred sport for longer may be able to temporarily try a different sport that does not cause pain.
 Examples of suitable sports can include low-intensity cycling, aqua jogging or swimming.

 Further information